-IAEI, IAPMO, ICC and NFPA offer certification by examination programs.
+IAEI, IAPMO, ICC and NFPA also offer certification programs.

-State agencies such as CBSC, HCD and DSA also offer training on Title 24 and building standards within their specific authority.
-For instance, CBSC offers training regarding CALGreen nonresidential code updates, and the use of Title 24 and matrix adoption tables, and HCD offers training on residential codes.
+State agencies such as CBSC, HCD and DSA provide informational sessions regarding Title 24 and building standards within their specific authority.
+For instance, CBSC staff can speak about CALGreen nonresidential code updates, and the use of Title 24 and matrix adoption tables, and HCD can provide information about residential codes.